-1. After removing the crate top, remove the 2x2s in the top ends of the crate.

-- 2. Remove the screws in the shipping tabs at the ends of the Panel Pro.
-A long extension is helpful here. - 3.
+- 1. After removing the crate top, remove the 2x2s in the top ends of the crate. - 2.
+Remove the screws in the shipping tabs at the ends of the Panel Pro.
+A long extension with a 5/16 socket is helpful here. - 3.
 When unpacking or lifting the Panel Pro, take care to lift only on the square structure on the ends, or the material mount bars mounted near the ends.
 Never lift or put pressure on the lead screws or the lead screw guards.

 - 4. Attach leg glides (inside tool box) to legs.
 Set near maximum extension. - 5.
-Remove the shipping tabs, discard the washers, keep the screws. - 6.
-Have all of the 6mm leg mounting screws barely started.

-7. Attach the legs with 4 6mm socket screws each, using a 5mm Allen wrench with an extension.
+Remove the shipping tabs, keep the screws and place one of the washers under each 6mm x 16 socket head screw - 6.
+Have all of the 6mm leg mounting screws barely started with one washer on each.
+If there is no washer, the screws will bottom out and not secure the leg. - 7.
+Attach the legs with 4 6mm socket screws and washers each, using a 5mm Allen wrench with an extension .